FFMS/ffms2/doc/ffms2-api.md

 Returns a pointer to the `FFMS_Indexer` on success.
 Returns `NULL` and sets `ErrorMsg` on failure.

-### FFMS_CreateIndexerWithDemuxer - creates an indexer object for the given file, using the given source module
+### FFMS_CreateIndexerWithDemuxer - creates an indexer object for the given file, using the given source module [DEPRECATED]

 [CreateIndexerWithDemuxer]: #ffms_createindexerwithdemuxer---creates-an-indexer-object-for-the-given-file-using-the-given-source-module
 ```c++